cs3281/lectures/README.md

 ## Late days

 You have a total of four late days that you can use across programming assignments as you wish.
 A maximum of two late days can be used on a given programming assignment.
-For example: if an assignment is due at 11:59pm on Monday evening, you can use two of your late days to submit that assignment by 11:59pm on Wednesday with no penalty.
+For example, if an assignment is due at 11:59pm on Monday evening, you can use two of your late days to submit that assignment by 11:59pm on Wednesday with no penalty.

 The expectation is that assignments will be submitted by the due date.
 The late-day policy is designed to give you flexibility in the case of unexpected circumstances, without having to negotiate a deadline extension.
 Therefore, requests for additional late days will not be granted.
-Use your late days judiciously, and it is recommended to preserve them as "insurance."
+Use your late days judiciously, and it is recommended to preserve them as “insurance.”

-To indicate that you are using late days on an assignment, please push a file named ```late_days.md``` to the top-level directory of your assignment repo with a line stating whether you're using one or two late days.
+To indicate that you are using late days on an assignment, please push a file named `late_days.md` to the top-level directory of your assignment repo with a line stating whether you’re using one or two late days.

 ## Regrade Requests

 The graders and instructors are human and occasionally make mistakes, despite our best efforts and intentions.
-We do not want such mistakes to negatively impact your grade.
-However, regrading assessments takes time, and should not be requested merely because you are unsatisfied with your grade.
-For this reason, if your request is deemed frivolous, or does not find fault in the original grading, the instructors reserve the right to penalize by forfeiting one late day.
+We do not want such mistakes to negatively impact your grade; however, regrading assessments takes time, and should not be requested merely because you are unsatisfied with your grade.
+For this reason, if your request is deemed frivolous or does not find fault in the original grading, the instructors reserve the right to penalize by forfeiting one late day.
 If you do not have any remaining late days and your regrade request is deemed frivolous, one of your previously used late days will be forfeited, and an assignment previously submitted late will receive the late-day penalty.

 This rule is inspired by the NFL review rules, in which you lose a timeout if you challenge a call that is not overturned.
-Similarly, there must be "irrefutable evidence" to overturn a grade.
-Sometimes grading can be subjective, and therefore if the original grade is fair or valid, the "ruling on the field stands"; that is, the original grade remains, and the late day is forfeit.
+Similarly, there must be “irrefutable evidence” to overturn a grade.
+Sometimes grading is subjective, and therefore, if the original grade is fair or valid, the “ruling on the field stands”; that is, the original grade remains, and the late day is forfeit.

 ## Exams

-The midterm exam will be given in-class and use the entire class period.
+A midterm exam will be given in-class and use the entire class period.
 Do not be late.
 The final exam will cover the entire course – it is not merely a second midterm.

-For each exam, you have the opportunity to prepare a single standard 8.5"x11" piece of note paper with your hand-written notes that you may use during the exam.
-Importantly, these notes must be entirely *handwritten* directly *on the note paper by you*.
-You cannot photocopy others’ notes or print notes you wrote by hand on a tablet.
-You cannot literally cut and paste figures from the textbook or other sources, but, if you so choose, you may reproduce them by hand yourself on your note sheet.
-Note sheets will be collected and violations of these generous terms will be considered a violation of the Honor Code.
+For each exam, you may prepare a single standard 8.5”x11” piece of notebook paper with your handwritten notes to use during the exam.
+Importantly, these notes must be entirely *handwritten* directly on the paper *by you*.
+You cannot photocopy others’ notes or print notes that you wrote by hand on a tablet.
+You cannot literally cut-and-paste figures from the textbook or other sources, but, if you so choose, you may reproduce them by hand yourself on your note sheet.
+Note sheets will be collected, and violations of these terms will be considered a violation of the Honor Code.

 The assignments and examinations are critical parts of the learning experience.
 Plagiarizing or otherwise violating the Honor Code robs you of that learning experience.
-If you do not want to engage in this learning experience authentically, do not enroll in the class, as you will be wasting your time, our time, and preventing an otherwise eager student on the wait list from enrolling in the class.
+If you do not want to engage in this learning experience authentically, please do not enroll in the class, as you will be wasting your time, our time, and preventing an otherwise eager student on the wait list from enrolling in the class.

 Programming assignments will be tested using Ubuntu and are expected to be developed and run in that environment.
 You should expect to receive an average of one assignment a week.
 Assignments will usually be given on a Tuesday and will be due the next Monday by 11:59pm Central Time.
-Students will have access to a personal virtual machine provided by VUIT hosted on Amazon AWS.
-Instructions for accessing these machines can be found on the [xv6 Wiki](https://github.com/cs3281/lectures/wiki); however, you are free to use whatever development environment you so choose, but we note that instructors will not support alternative development environments.
-All assignments will be evaluated in the Ubuntu-based AWS environment.
+Students will have access to a personal Virtual Machine provided by VUIT and hosted on Amazon AWS.
+Instructions for accessing these machines can be found on the [xv6 Wiki](https://github.com/cs3281/lectures/wiki); however, you are free to use whatever development environment you so choose; however, note that the instructors will not provide support for alternative development environments.
+All assignments will be evaluated using the Ubuntu-based AWS environment.

 ## In-class Assessments

 There will be a series of *brief* and hopefully straightforward in-class assessments, which may be conducted over an online tool such as TopHat.
-The main objectives of these assessments are to encourage (and measure) class attendance and doing the readings before class.
+The main objectives of these assessments are to encourage (and measure) class attendance and to gauge understanding of the readings before class.
 They also serve as a means of evaluating how well the class has understood concepts before moving on to new material.
 To take some of the stress out of these assessments, you do not need a perfect score to get full credit for the assessment.
 The goal is for scores over approximately 80% to earn full credit, but depending upon the assessment, that bar may be lowered at the instructor’s discretion.
 For example, if there are fewer than five questions, you will receive full credit if you get at most one wrong.
 If you do not score points sufficient to reach the full-credit bar, your score will be relative to that bar.
 For example, if an assessment has four questions, you will need three to score full credit.
 If you only get two correct, your score will be 2/3 = 66%.

 Attendance in class is expected.
 Please inform the instructor ahead of time if you have an excused absence.